Raymacmillan/Library/README.md

 # Library
-Creating an object that will contains a list of books
+Creating an object that will contain a list of books